falgon/hmgit/src/HMGit/Commands/README.md

-# the Plumbing and Porcelain commands
+# The Plumbing and Porcelain commands

 These are modules of the Plumbing and Porcelain command.
 Commands are splited according to the very first git documentation page (References 1).